Law enforcement in Qatar: Traffic Police Department

 The Traffic Police Department in Qatar plays a crucial role in maintaining road safety and enforcing traffic laws.
 It operates under the Ministry of Interior and oversees various activities, including traffic regulation, law enforcement, licensing, and accident management.
 The department was established to meet the growing demands of traffic safety in the rapidly developing nation.
-Its efforts include promoting safe driving practices, conducting awareness campaigns, and introducing modern technologies like surveillance systems and digital platforms for reporting violations Currently, Brigadier Abdulaziz Bin Jassim Al-Thani heads the Traffic Department.
-Under his leadership, initiatives have focused on reducing traffic congestion and enhancing road safety through infrastructure improvements and collaborations with local entities.
-For example, the department has partnered with organizations like United Development Company to provide localized traffic services, such as in The Pearl, which aims to make services more accessible to residents.
+Its efforts include promoting safe driving practices, conducting awareness campaigns, and introducing modern technologies like surveillance systems and digital platforms for reporting violations.

 Rescue Police Department (Al-Fazaa)

 The Rescue Police Department, or Al-Fazaa, was established in March 2009 by the Decree of Minister of State for Interior Affairs No. (13) of 2009.
-It is responsible for the organization and arrangement of police patrols through all regions of the Capital and the area of competence of the Al-Rayyan Security Department, providing pro-active police services to prevent crime before it occurs, responding to emergency calls from the public and for providing support and assistance to all of the Ministry's departments.
+It is responsible for the organization and arrangement of police patrols through all regions of the capital and the area of competence of the Al Rayyan Security Department, providing pro-active police services to prevent crime before it occurs, responding to emergency calls from the public and for providing support and assistance to all of the Ministry's departments.

 Juvenile Police Department

 In 1989 the Juvenile Police Department was established as a stand-alone department by the Minister of Interior in accordance with Article 5 of the Juveniles Act and is under the remit of the General Directorate of Public Safety.
 The department got its mandate from the Juveniles Act, which defines the department's duties and responsibilities.
-Its primary responsibilities under the Act are as follows:
+Its primary responsibilities under the act are as follows: